HelloWith/cse-lab-2025/docs/lab1/lab1.md

 - Carefully read the test scripts (the `test-lab1-part2-*` scripts inside `scripts/lab1`) of these integration tests, some of which are written in Perl (the `.pl` files inside `scripts/lab1` directory).
 To understand what these tests are doing, [this tutorial](https://www.runoob.com/perl/perl-tutorial.html) may help you quickly grasp Perl.

-- Carefully read our implementaion of the adaptor layer in `daemons/single_node_fs/main.cc`.
+- Carefully read our implementation of the adaptor layer in `daemons/single_node_fs/main.cc`.
 Here are the functions which you should focus on:

     - `chfs_open`
     - `chfs_getattr`